Acceptable burning/ fires:

 d) Are not to be used as a disposal type fire.

-f) Recreational fire on the ground = < 3x3x2high has to be at least 25’ from a combustible structure.
-If > than this it has to be at least 50’ from combustible structure.
+f) Recreational fire on the ground =/< 3x3x2high, then has to be at least 25’ from a combustible structure.
+If > than 3x3x2, it has to be at least 50’ from a combustible structure.

-g) Recreational burning in an approved container, i.e. metal portable pit, clay chimney, etc. can be as close as 15’ from a combustible structure according to IFC.
+g) Recreational burning in an approved container, i.e. metal portable pit, clay chiminea, etc. can be as close as 15’ from their own house according to Indiana Fire Code.

 When someone is burning clean wood products as a means of disposal, it

 a) Can only be done between sunrise and sunset.

 b) Must be in a non-combustible container with a mesh screen on top.